bendytree/Objective-C-RegEx-Categories/readme.md

 This project makes regular expressions easy in Objective-C.

-As of iOS4 (and OSX10.7), `NSRegularExpression` was built in to the Foundation framework.
+As of iOS 4 (and OSX 10.7), [`NSRegularExpression`](https://developer.apple.com/library/Mac/DOCUMENTATION/Foundation/Reference/NSRegularExpression_Class/Reference/Reference.html) was built-in to [Foundation.framework](https://developer.apple.com/library/Mac/DOCUMENTATION/Cocoa/Reference/Foundation/ObjC_classic/_index.html#//apple_ref/doc/uid/20001091).
 The syntax is somewhat cumbersome, so this library creates categories and macros to simplify usage of `NSRegularExpression`.

 Here is an example where four lines of code become one: